-(b), Information regarding the recruitment policy for the selection of members of the management body and their actual knowledge, skills and expertise and on the diversity policy with regard of the members of the management body [Point (c) of Article 435(2) CRR]
+(b), Information regarding the recruitment policy for the selection of members of the management body and their actual knowledge, skills (c) and expertise and on the diversity policy with regard of the members of the management body [Point (c) of Article 435(2) CRR]

-The Group is committed to complying with diversity and equality related legislation and with adapting internationally embraced diversity and equality principles throughout its policies.
-FIMBank plc attracts and retains a diverse workforce and maximizes diversity for the benefit of the organization.
-In order to ensure that senior management positions are filled by candidates which satisfy the respective knowledge, skills and expertise criteria, the candidate is also interviewed by a member of the NRC or delegate.
+FIMBank plc is committed to complying with diversity and equality related legislation throughout its policies.
+In addition, the Group has a Diversity Policy and a Recruitment Policy.
+The Bank's current Diversity Policy is generic in nature.
+However, the Bank is looking into expanding this Diversity Policy upon finalisation of the ESG Strategy in order to ensure these are aligned.
+In order to ensure that senior management positions reporting directly to the GCEO are filled by candidates who satisfy the respective knowledge, skills and expertise criteria, the Recruitment Policy requires that candidate is also interviewed by a member of the NRC or delegate except when waived.
 In the case of Directors, the selection process will include the involvement of the Chairperson of the Board of Directors, the Group Chief Executive Officer ('GCEO') and other Directors as nominated by the NRC.
 Their assessment will be considered by the NRC and a recommendation is made to the Board of Directors.

-The Directors, individually and collectively are of the caliber required by the Group.
+The Directors, individually and collectively are of the calibre required by the Group.
 They possess the appropriate knowledge, skills, and experience required to formulate the strategy of the Group and oversee its implementation in full respect of the values of the Group and the statutory and regulatory requirements as applicable from time-to-time.
-The Directors also demonstrate their suitability towards the fulfillment of their role through their regular attendance to the Board and Board Committee meetings and the sufficient time they extend throughout the year.
-It is not envisaged that there will any changes to the composition of the Board in the foreseeable future.
+The Directors also demonstrate their suitability towards the fulfilment of their role through their regular attendance to the Board and Board Committee meetings and the sufficient time they extend throughout the year.